 This skeletal structure equates to an architectural drawing that guides the building’s construction.
 My book “Write to Influence!” explains that in writing, the outline is the counterpart that guides the author in developing the message.

-A house is sometimes described as having “good bones.”Paul Morse, Morse Constructions, Inc., characterizes house with “good bones” below.
+A house is sometimes described as having “good bones.”Paul Morse, Morse Constructions, Inc., characterizes a house with “good bones” below.

 Note the parallels below between architecture and writing structure (in italicized text).
 I address these writing tips in my business writing workshops when describing elements involved in framing a message.